-Break-ups can be toughest to get over if you never wanted them at all.
+Break-ups can be tough to get over if you never wanted them at all.
 You are constantly thinking about her, about how much you miss her and want her back in your life.
-More than likely, you are also wondering if she is thinking about you to.
-This leads you to ask the question “does my ex girlfriend miss me?”
+More than likely, you are also wondering if she is thinking about you.
+This leads you to ask, “Does my ex girlfriend miss me?”

-There are two reasons to ask this question: one, to potentially feel better about yourself (if she is doing worse than you, that brings a bit of satisfaction).
-This certainly does serve as a reason to ask the “does my ex girlfriend miss me” question, but it is not the reason I will discuss in this article.
-The second reason – because you really want to know, because you care and, probably, because you want to get her back – is much more common, and that is what I will be focusing on.
+There are two reasons to ask this question: one, to potentially feel better about yourself (if she is doing worse than you, that brings a bit of satisfaction.)
+The second reason – because you really want to know, because you care, and because you want to get her back – is much more common, and that is what I will be focusing on today.

-If you find yourself asking “does my ex girlfriend miss me” aloud, or to yourself, a natural reaction might be to try and find out by talking to her.
+If you find yourself wondering if your ex misses you, a natural reaction might be to try and find out by talking to her.
 This is not a good idea.
 Assuming she is the one that broke up with you (if not, you probably would not be asking this question), she has obviously had enough of you as a significant presence in her life.
-If you try to call or text her, this will only annoy her, and remind her of why she wanted to get away from you in the first place.
-Remember, if you care about getting her back the point is to make her miss you and want you back.
+If you try to call or text her, this will only annoy her and remind her of why she wanted to get away from you in the first place.
+Remember, if you care about getting her back, the point is to make her miss you and want you back.
 The way to do this is certainly not to seem lonely, desperate, or pathetic.

 If you notice this, you can be almost positive that she misses you.
 This does not necessarily mean, however, that she wants you back.
-And you should be very very careful before accepting her back blindly.
-If she does want you back it probably will not happen gradually; rather, she will wait for a favorable environment and kiss you, or will tell you right out that she wants you back.
-Remember how she hurt you before, however.
-Make sure she is worth the risk that that happens again and, only if she is, you can take her back if she is willing.
+You should be very, very careful before accepting her back blindly.
+If she does want you back, it probably will not happen gradually; rather, she will wait for a favorable environment and kiss you, or will tell you right out that she wants you back.
+Remember how she hurt you before.
+Make sure she is worth the risk that it may happen again.